 Within 6 months I was looking for manufacturers to help me.
 I was devastated to find that I could not manufacture in Australia.
-I contacted just about every textile company, towelling brand, and clothing company, including all those well known Australian Brands that make towels.
+I contacted just about every textile company, and towelling brands, all those I had bought for years as Australian.
 I learnt a lot about the industry.
-I applied for a small businesses grant ... haha! well that never happened.
-I learnt the difference between retailing manufacturers that create their own designs (like me!) who retain their own intellectual integrity but have to manufacture overseas to exist, and those that simply buy from overseas with no intellectual interest in products but sell them as their own.
+I applied for a small businesses grant as i thought if I could not find a factory here I would just do it myself ... haha! well that never happened.
+I learnt the difference between retailing manufacturers that create their own designs (like me!) who retain their own intellectual integrity but have to manufacture overseas to exist, and those that simply send orders direct to China for despatch, with no intellectual interest in products even though they would sell them as their own.
 A big difference being that those that create their own products (like me!) bring revenue to Australia, whereas the latter make a huge amount for overseas companies.

-Looking back Im not sure how I managed it?
-But I have always been a bit of a terrier and will not give up easily.
+Once your business grows you have no choice to go overseas.
+(We sell about 5000 drying coats a year now).
 I had no choice but to look overseas.
-I had done some costings for making them here with a small workshop but the finished cost per drying coat came out at about $350.
+I had done some costings for making them here with a small workshop but the finished cost per drying coat came out at about $200.
 I contacted numerous overseas manufacturers, in Turkey, China and India (all who had an impressive client list and good practices) and started a dialogue with them.
 After about 6 months of sampling and discussion I was able to select one that just cared a bit more about making my products well and who understood my patterns and specifications.
 The first time I manufactured it was for Yellow Coats in medium and large.

 This was before the days of Instagram so getting your brand out there needed different ideas to get new customers.